Andrew Gould

 Andrew Gould leads Arnold & Itkin's appellate practice.
 He oversees the firm's cases on appeal, while providing complex legal support to the firm's trial lawyers at all phases of trial.

-An experienced appellate advocate, Andrew has served as lead counsel in approximately 225 appeals before various federal and state appellate courts, including the U.S. and Texas Supreme Courts.
+An experienced appellate advocate, Andrew has served as lead counsel in approximately 250 appeals before various federal and state appellate courts, including the U.S. and Texas Supreme Courts.
 He has presented nearly 40 oral arguments, including over 25 before the U.S. Court of Appeals for the Fifth Circuit.
-His extensive experience has led to his recognition by Chambers & Partners as one of the top appellate lawyers in Texas.
-The publication describes him as having cultivated “a rising profile for his sterling appellate practice, which features particular expertise in handling high-stakes personal injury, product liability and negligence disputes on behalf of plaintiffs.”
+His extensive experience has led to his recognition by Chambers & Partners, Best Lawyers in America, and Super Lawyers as one of the top appellate lawyers in Texas.
+Chambers describes him as having cultivated “a rising profile for his sterling appellate practice, which features particular expertise in handling high-stakes personal injury, product liability, and negligence disputes on behalf of plaintiffs.”

-At Arnold & Itkin, Andrew's mission is to ensure that that the firm’s clients have the highest level of legal representation, both at trial and on appeal.
+At Arnold & Itkin, Andrew's mission is to ensure that the firm’s clients have the highest level of legal representation, both at trial and on appeal.
 He believes that individuals harmed by the wrongdoing of others deserve the same sophisticated appellate support that corporations get.
-To that end, as one person has noted, Andrew “has helped even the playing field in disputes against big companies.”
-His written and oral advocacy has resulted in victories in appellate courts across the country, including upholding successful jury verdicts and reversing erroneous trial-level rulings.
+Within one year of launching Arnold & Itkin’s appellate practice, one person noted that Andrew “has helped even the playing field in disputes against big companies.”
+To that end, his written and oral advocacy has resulted in victories in appellate courts across the country, including upholding successful jury verdicts and reversing erroneous trial-level rulings.
 And in trial courts, Andrew has provided substantial assistance with crafting jury charges, preserving error, and complex motion practice.

 Andrew regularly writes and speaks outside of his day-to-day work.
-His written works appear in the Vanderbilt Law Review and Duke Law Journal Online.
+His writings appear in the Vanderbilt Law Review and Duke Law Journal Online.
 He also serves on the editorial board for Bearings’ Texas Civil Litigation: Rules & Commentaries.
-And he has given numerous CLE presentations on various topics, ranging from appellate litigation to the Fourth Amendment.
+He has given numerous CLE presentations on various topics, ranging from appellate litigation to the Fourth Amendment.

 Andrew graduated with the highest honors from the University of Michigan and Vanderbilt University Law School, where he served as Executive Editor of the Vanderbilt Law Review and was selected to Order of the Coif.
 His undergraduate thesis at Michigan received the History Department's Arthur Fondiler Award, while his student note at Vanderbilt received the Law Review's Morgan Prize.

-Andrew and his wife, Rebecca, are proud supporters of Rice University and the Houston Symphony.
-When Andrew isn’t reading or writing a legal brief, you can usually find him cooking, running or spinning, watching college football or basketball, or chasing one of his two young sons.
+Andrew and his wife, Becca, are proud supporters of the Houston Symphony, where Andrew serves on the Board of Trustees.
+When Andrew isn’t reading or writing a legal brief, you can usually find him cycling or spinning, watching college football or basketball, cooking, or chasing one of his three young sons.

 Contact Us